Chart Color Schemes

 Hawthorne features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 70.6% of all households, including 37.1% couples with children, 23.3% couples without children, and 8.9% single parent families.
-Non-family households account for the remaining 29.4%, with lone person households at 23.8% and group households comprising 5.2%.
-The median household size is 2.6 people, larger than the Greater Brisbane average of 2.4.
+Family households account for 70.6% of all households, including 37.1% couples with children, 23.3% couples without children, and 8.9% single parent families.
+Non-family households constitute the remaining 29.4%, with lone person households at 23.8% and group households comprising 5.2% of the total.
+The median household size is 2.6 people, which is larger than the Greater Brisbane average of 2.4.

 Frequently Asked Questions - Households